McKillop History, Family Crest & Coats of Arms

 The McKillop family comes from the ancient Scottish Dalriadan clans of the mountainous west coast of Scotland.
 The name McKillop is derived from the personal name Philip, which is originally derived from the Greek personal name Philippos, which means horse-lover.
 The Gaelic form of the surname is Mac Fhilib, meaning son of Philip.
 The f is aspirated in the genitive case, causing it to disappear.

 Some of the McKillop family moved to Ireland, but this topic is not covered in this excerpt.
-Another 134 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The hardy Scots who made the crossing settled all along the east coast of North America and in the great west that was just then opening up.
 At the time of the American War of Independence, many United Empire Loyalists moved north from the American colonies to Canada.
 Scottish national heritage became better known in North America in the 20th century through highland games and other patriotic events.
 An examination of immigration records and passenger ship lists revealed that people bearing the name McKillop arrived in North America very early: